dlombard/bikes_rapides/README.md

   - Realm doesn't support Flutter.
 As such, I used Platform Channels to communicate with the native installation of Realm on both iOS and Android
 - [Google Maps for Flutter](https://pub.dev/packages/google_maps_flutter)

+You will also need a Google Map API Key to get this running :)
 -------------------------
 A few resources to get you started if this is your first Flutter project: